 Often times the child custody aspect of the intra family matters are fiercely contested with parties yielding to emotions and striving to win at all cost.
-Our experienced DC child custody lawyers are not only an expert in the controlling law and practice, but also factor in the family dynamics and can focus and channel client’s emotions to ensure favorable court ruling.

 The governing principle in awarding child custody is the best interest of the child.
 In the District, there is a legal presumption of joint legal and physical custody among parties.
-However, the court may grant sole physical custody and joint legal, or both sole legal and physical custody or joint physical or sole legal.
-The court in assessing and evaluating each case and comparative position of parties, considers collectively the following statutory enumerated elements.

 (A) The wishes of the child as to his or her custodian, where practicable:

-Even if the child is under the legal age of providing legal consent, the court will take into consideration the child’s wishes and consider statements and evidence of child’s preference, this could include evidence provided by the daycare, teachers from school, a therapist or at times when appropriate the court will speak with the child directly.
+Even if the child is under the legal age of providing legal consent, the court will take into consideration the child’s wishes and considers statements and evidence of child’s preference, this could include evidence provided by the daycare, teachers from school, a therapist or at times when appropriate the court will speak with the child directly.